adamfranco/segue-1.x/connectors/moodle/segue-moodle_README.txt

  * Modules
  ******************************************************************************/
 Administration > Configuration > Modules
-hide all modules except quiz
+-hide all modules except quiz
+-modify module table (UPDATE mdl_module set visible = 0 WHERE name = 'forum')
+(this is the only way to turn off the forum module...)

 /******************************************************************************
  * Blocks